-We formed strong relationships with adoption agencies across the United States to recruit birth "Adoptions Together received positive feedback from parents and adoptive families for participation in our study.
+We formed strong relationships with adoption agencies across the United States to recruit birth parents and adoptive families for participation in our study.
 Over the course of the EGDS projects, we have worked with 45 agencies across the nation.
-Many birth always seeking ways to help birth parents stay parents and adoptive families who completed newborn, domestic adoption placements through these agencies were invited to participate.
-Currently, our recruitment their child and adoptive family.
-In addition, the and data collection sites include the Oregon Social Learning Center, Pennsylvania State University, University of California at Riverside, and George Washington University.
-We also have researchers located at Yale University, University of Pittsburgh, information about child development."
-University of New Orleans, University of California - Susan Ogden, Domestic Adoption Director at at Davis, University of Minnesota, Duke University, Adoptions Together.
-Emory University, and University of Leicester (located in England).
-Although the main foci of the study are on understanding more about child development, we have also had the unique opportunity to learn about the joys and challenges of the adoption process.
-We hope to continue to share this knowledge with the adoption community.
-One of our primary goals is for birth parents, adoptive families, and adopted children to receive the best services and support possible.
-We also want to assist the adoption community in educating the general public about adoption, especially regarding issues such as openness, birth father relationships, and transracial adoption.
+Many birth parents and adoptive families who completed newborn, domestic adoption placements through these agencies were invited to participate.
+Currently, our recruitment and data collection sites include the Oregon Social Learning Center, Pennsylvania State University, University of California at Riverside, and George Washington University.
+We also have researchers located at Yale University, University of Pittsburgh, University of New Orleans, the University of California at Davis, University of Minnesota, Duke University, Emory University, and University of Leicester (located in England).
+Although the main foci of the study